igorlima/unapologetic-thoughts/pages/quick-notes.md

 articles, enabling items to be tracked and revisited later, even if some entries eventually become outdated.</sup>

+- Sat, Sep 13, 2025 - 2025a09m13d
+  - Laws of Human Nature - dark psychology lessons
+    - Always Say Less Than Necessary
+      - “A man's best treasure is his thrifty tongue."
+      - A loose tongue can land you in trouble, and the more you say, the less in control you appear.
+      - Real power isn't about being loud and trying to force things with your words but about keeping things under wraps and saying less.
+      - The less you say, the more weight your words carry, and the more meaningful they become.
+    - Never Appear Too Perfect
+      - “People want you to do well, just not better than them.”
+      - People hate perfection because it makes them feel inferior.
+There are three ways to be "better" without appearing so: making your mistakes obvious, keeping things to yourself, and using self-deprecation.
+      - Three different ways to be 'better' but not appear to be so: (i) make your mistakes obvious, (ii) keep things to yourself, (iii) use self-deprecation.
+- Sat, Sep 13, 2025 - 2025a09m13d
+  - “Men are moved by two levers only: fear and self-interest.”
+    - A lot of the decisions we make as human beings boil down to two questions: What do I fear?
+And, What’s in it for me?
+We do everything we can to avoid pain, failure, and loss.
+And the truth is, and as harsh as it sounds, we humans are selfish creatures.
+Subconsciously (or consciously) we always want to know how we can benefit.
+We want to know how to gain power, status, and satisfaction from a situation.
+Is there anything wrong with that?
+Not always.
+That’s just who we are.
+- Sat, Sep 13, 2025 - 2025a09m13d
+  - Thoughts from Benjamin Franklin
+    - "You may delay, but time will not."
+      - Time doesn't wait for anyone, and it's essential to have a sense of urgency because sooner or later, our time will come to an abrupt end.
+    - "Well done is better than well said."
+      - Talk is cheap, and what matters is following through on actions.
+    - "The wise man draws more advantage from his enemies than the fool from his friends."
+      - Keep enemies closer and pay attention, as they can teach more than friends.
+- Fri, Sep 12, 2025 - 2025a09m12d
+  - Principles and importance of personal knowledge management (PKM)
+    - Nobody cares how many times you change your Obsidian theme or re-calibrate your Notion databases.
+They care about in what way you can help them out or improve their lives (we're selfish creatures).
+    - A good note-taking system should be simple, effective, and flexible, allowing individuals to focus on their work and create value for others.
+- Fri, Sep 12, 2025 - 2025a09m12d
+  - "The first rule of happiness is low expectations."
+A Charlie Munger classic.
+It never gets old!
+  - Money buys happiness in the same way drugs bring pleasure: incredible if done right, dangerous if used to mask a weakness, and disastrous when no amount is enough.
+    - At the end of the day, money is a tool.
+It's not the be-all and end-all of life.
+Money is one of those things you'd rather have than not have.
+Yet at the same time, it should never fully take over one's life.
+  - Big fast changes happen only when they're forced by necessity.
+    - They say diamonds are made under pressure, don't they?
+Well, as it turns out, so are we as human beings.
+When put under immense pressure, change happens at a tremendous speed, and we can accomplish things we never thought were possible.
+  - The best financial plan is to save like a pessimist and invest like an optimist.
+    - Save for the sake of saving and invest like you’re financial life depends on it, because in more ways than one, it does.
 - Sun, Sep 07, 2025 - 2025a09m07d
   - When your primary goal is to be liked, you can't take risks.
 You can't disagree.
 You can't push boundaries.
 You become a prisoner of other people's expectations.
 - Sun, Sep 07, 2025 - 2025a09m07d